AmirKamali/KMReadGenerator/README.md

 HOW TO USE ?

-./KMReadGenerator -r "chrM.ucsc.hg19.fa" -o "output.fa"
+./KMReadGenerator -r "chrM.txt" -o "output.fa"

 -r: reference address. (required)
 	reference file should be in a FASTA format.